 Downing Estate Planning Service

-- Choice of asset backed or renewable energy strategies
+- Choice of asset backed or renewable energy investments

 Asset backed – Pulford Trading Ltd

-The asset-backed side is dominated by investments in care homes and pubs.
-Care homes are typically purpose built with 80-90 beds in decent areas.
+Care homes are typically purpose built with 60-90 beds in what Downing consider to be decent areas.
 Downing likes investing in Scotland as there is an element of support from the state that isn't means tested.
-All Scottish care homes are run by one management team.
-Prior to making an investment in a new facility, Downing conducts market research to establish market demand and potential fee levels.
+All their Scottish care homes are run by one management team.
+Prior to making an investment in a new facility, Downing conducts market research to establish demand and potential fee levels.

-The lending side of Pulford will typically provide development finance for student accommodation with a loan term of about 12-24 months.
-Downing is comfortable taking construction risk in a deal, however having first charge over the assets is essential.
-It won’t do speculative residential developments.
+The lending side of Pulford Trading Ltd will typically provide development finance for student accommodation with a loan term of about 12-24 months.
+Downing is happy to take construction risk in a deal, however having first charge over the assets is essential.

 Renewable Energy – Bagnall Renewables Ltd

-This service only invests in UK renewable energy projects.
-Anaerobic Digestion plants (turning waste or food stock into energy) form the bulk of the renewable projects completed thus far as they offer the potential for higher long-term returns than other forms of renewable energy according to Downing.
+Anaerobic Digestion plants (AD), which turn waste or food stock into energy, form the bulk of the renewable projects completed thus far as they offer the potential for higher long-term returns than other forms of renewable energy, according to Downing.
 All Downing’s AD plants use crops supplied under contract and turn it into energy, which helps achieve consistency.
-Other AD plants use waste, instead, which is more inconsistent.
+Other AD plants use waste food matter instead, which is more inconsistent.
+There are no new AD plants currently under consideration.
 As well as AD, solar, wind and hydro electricity generation also feature.
 A project will only be considered once planning has been achieved and connection to the grid agreed.

 Life Cover and Downside Protection Cover